Every RVer Needs to Know About Escapees CARE

 Woman sitting at a cluttered office desk, smiling in a bright room with cabinets and papers.

-When I visited CARE, we didn't just walk through — we sat down with Crystal, who is now at the helm as director, for a podcast interview.
+When I visited CARE, we didn't just walk through — we sat down with Crystal, for a podcast interview.

 She is warm, knowledgeable, and clearly loves what she does.
 She answered every question we had with the kind of calm confidence that only comes from truly believing in the work.

-Crystal is maintaining the reins from Dave Condit, the longtime former director who built so much of what CARE is today.
+Crystal is maintaining the reins from Dave Condit, the longtime Director of CARE, who hasbuilt so much of what CARE is today.
 Dave is still on-site.
 Still smiling.
-And in one of those quietly beautiful moments that says everything about what CARE really is — he is now a resident himself.
+And in one of those quietly beautiful moments that says everything about what CARE really is.

-The man who spent years caring for this community is now being cared for by it.
-CARE is there for him too now.
+The man who spent years caring for this community is now being cared for by it too.

 Smiling person in a plaid shirt seated in an office, with a whiteboard reading “Have a great day!”